2023 ALAA-Arvey Foundation Book Award Winner

 Competition for the 2024 ALAA-Arvey Foundation Book Award

-The Association of Latin American Art, an affiliate of the College Art Association, announces its Eighteenth Annual ALAA-Arvey Foundation Book Award for the best scholarly book published on the art of Latin America from the Pre-Columbian era to the present.
+The Association for Latin American Art is pleased to sponsor the Annual ALAA-Arvey Foundation Book Award for an especially distinguished scholarly book published on the art of Latin America from the Pre-Columbian era to the present.
 The award is generously funded by the Arvey Foundation and consists of a citation and a $1,000 honorarium.
-We will present the award at the annual meeting of the College Art Association in New York in February 2019.
+We will present the award virtually at the annual meeting of the College Art Association in Chicago in February 2024.
 The name of the recipient will appear in the newsletters of both ALAA and CAA.

 - Books may have one or more authors

-The books will be evaluated by a three-person committee of accomplished art historians, each with expertise in a wide geographical and temporal range (Cynthia Kristan-Graham, Michael Schreffler, and Claudia Calirman).
+The books will be evaluated by a three-person committee of accomplished art historians, each with expertise in a wide geographical and temporal range.

-Publishers, authors, and others must contact Cynthia Kristan-Graham by October 1, 2018, to verify whether a prospective entry is eligible for the competition according to the above criteria.
-Please include the following information: Title, author(s), and a general description of subject.
-If the book appears eligible, she will provide mailing addresses for all three committee members.
-Copies of books are to be sent directly to each, and can be sent at any time over the summer but must be received no later than November 15, 2018.
+Please contact Michele Greet at firstname.lastname@example.org by October 1, 2023, to verify whether a prospective entry is eligible for the competition according to the above criteria.
+If the book is eligible, he will provide mailing addresses for the three committee members.
+Copies of books are to be sent directly to each, and must be received no later than October 31, 2023.